Type-B Goldstone modes and a logarithmic spiral in the staggered $\rm SU(4)$ ferromagnetic spin-orbital model: Degenerate ground states from the highest weight state and the generalized highest weight states

 \section{Degenerate ground states from the highest weight state and the generalized highest weight states}

 In order to evaluate the entanglement entropy we need to further consider the construction of the highly degenerate ground states.
-For the staggered $\rm SU(4)$ ferromagnetic spin-orbital model, sequences of the degenerate ground states are generated from the repeated action of $F_1$, $F_2$, $F_3$, combining with the additional $Z_2$ symmetry operation $\sigma$ and the time-reversal operation $K$, on both the highest weight state and the generalized highest weight states (cf. Sec.~D of the SM).
+For instance, for the model under PBCs, the symmetry group is the staggered $\rm{SU}(4)$ group when $L$ is even.
+In this case, the degenerate ground states can be constructed by the repeated action of the six lowering operators $F_1$, $F_2$, $F_3$, $F_4$, $F_5$ and $F_6$ on both the highest weight state and the generalized highest weight states (for a detailed description, cf. Sec.~B of the SM).
+Actually, the lowering operators $F_4$, $F_5$ and $F_6$ may be expressed in terms of the lowering operators $F_1$, $F_2$ and $F_3$, in combination with the additional $Z_2$ symmetry operation $\sigma$, the time-reversal operation $K_s$ in the spin sector and the time-reversal operation $K_t$ in the orbital sector.
+Indeed, we have $F_4=K_t F_3 K_t^{-1}$, $F_5=T_1F_1T_1$ and $F_6=T_1F_2T_1$, if PBCs are adopted, and $F_4=K_t F_3 K_t^{-1}$, $F_5=I_bF_1I_b$ and $F_6=I_bF_2I_b$, if OBCs are adopted.